salesforce/lwc/.github/PULL_REQUEST_TEMPLATE.md

     Remove the incorrect item from the list.
 -->
-* ✅ No, it does not introduce observable changes.
+* ✅ No, it does not introduce an observable change.
-* ⚠️ Yes, it does include potential observable changes.
+* ⚠️ Yes, it does include an observable change.

 <!-- If yes, please describe the anticipated observable changes. -->